-It’s not on Netflix or Amazon Prime (yet) but it’s on Hulu and probably on demand with your cable provider.
+It’s not on Netflix or Amazon Prime (yet – hopefully soon…. or eventually).
 It’s only 13 episodes so they’re easy to catch up on.
 And, it’s not entirely what you think.
 I mean, it is another military drama (there were 3 new ones in the 2017 fall season).
 But it’s not all guns and car chases.
 It’s engaging characters and good music that you just want to keep watching.
 Which brings us to our first lesson…

 Good characters will carry any plot